New Hospital FAQs

 The process for planning, funding, and building a new hospital takes years.
 By starting now, we can open the new hospital in 2025.
 The current facility will be over 50 years old by then and its mechanical systems will be at their limit.
 Waiting will require further renovation and replacement of equipment and systems which will nickel and dime the health district and its tax payers while only postponing the inevitable replacement of the medical center.
 We are already seeing accelerating growth in the area and new residential developments are coming on line from Clear Creek to Donnelly and from Cascade to Tamarack.
 Improved access to the area once the canyon’s road construction is complete will create even more interest in our area by the time the new hospital opens in 4 years.

 In 2020, Cascade Medical Center polled its community and received over 400 responses.
 Two-thirds of those surveyed asked that we remain independent.
 While we enjoy excellent relationships with other health providers, including St. Luke’s, Saint Al’s, and the University of Utah, independence has its advantages.
 As an autonomous provider owned by the taxpayers, we can be laser-focused on the needs of the people who live in our area.
 We get to make decisions and invest in resources that make the most sense for people living in the west central mountains.
 Our local control allows us to move quickly and make decisions locally.
+Besides, becoming part of a larger system does not guarantee that the new owners will invest in our needed expansion and modernization.

 The primary goal is to assure continuity of existing services: primary care, family medicine, 24x7 emergency care, inpatient and rehabilitative services, mental health, and physical therapy.
-A larger footprint will allow us to consider new services, including specialties like cardiology, eye care, foot care, dermatology, urology, ENT, and digestive health.
+A larger footprint will allow us to add new services, including specialties like cardiology, eye care, foot care, dermatology, urology, ENT, and digestive health.
 We will continue to look for ways to serve our local communities so they can receive as much health care locally as possible.

 Our volumes have been growing steadily.
 From 2018 through 2020, the family medicine clinic saw an average of 5,275 patients each year and this year we saw over 5,500 patients.
 Approximately 70% of our family medicine patients live in Cascade, 10% in Donnelly, 10% in McCall, and 10% from other communities.
 In addition, almost all of Cascade’s 4,000 plus physical therapy sessions this year were with patients who live locally.